 One big difference this year is that Jenna got promoted to a night server.
 Previously, she was a day server and a host, so this was a huge promotion, because night serving is where the money is at.

 The restaurant is busier at night, and the food costs more on the dinner menu compared to lunch.
 This promotion alone led to an extra $6,000 to tack onto our student loan payments, bringing our second job total income to $22,320.84 (the rest of the increase came from working an entire 12 months, compared to 8).

 With this kind of income, it’s safe to say our second job has been instrumental to paying off our loans in such a short amount of time!
 If you don’t have a second job or side hustle, I highly recommend getting into the restaurant business!
 It is worth it!

-It has really made it easier to avoid going out to eat too.
-It is hard to justify spending $30-50 eating out when I have a complete meal waiting in the fridge.
+It’s really made it easier to avoid going out to eat too.
+It’s hard to justify spending $30-50 eating out when I have a complete meal waiting in the fridge.
 Each month we save between $50-150 by not dining out.
 We also only spend $60 a week on food, which according to our friends is barely anything.
-We have found that our money stretches farther when we buy in bulk at SAMs club, and buy a lot of the same things every week.
-If you’re looking to save money on your food budget, give it a shot.

-2016 was an incredible year for the Griffins getting out of debt.
-We paid off a loan in full and made tremendous progress on our other loans.
 It’s still hard to believe that we paid off $29,500 on our loans.
 In the grand scheme of things, that was 39.6% of our total income (did I mention I’m nerdy and love spreadsheets?).
-I truly believe that the only thing that stands in your way between now and being debt free is a lot of hard work and smart financial decisions.
-Get after it!

 Let Me Know in the Comments